atom-tm/l2df-engine/README.md

 with our XML/HTML like syntax.
 We're going to release our custom editor for these files, so you won't need to edit data files manually in text-format :)

-Right now `L2DF` uses [LÖVE](https://bitbucket.org/rude/love) as "backend" for rendering, input and other stuff, but we also have plans to support [CoronaSDK](https://github.com/coronalabs/corona) and [Luce](https://github.com/peersuasive/luce) in future.
+Right now `L2DF` uses [LÖVE](https://github.com/love2d/love) as "backend" for rendering, input and other stuff, but there are also plans to support [Solar2D](https://github.com/coronalabs/corona) and [Defold](https://github.com/defold/defold) in future.

 ## Features